theogroup/ogroup.net/src/_drafts/2017-08-25-the-best-of-seattle-love--o-group-west.md

 image: /uploads/unnamed-9.png
 description:
 intro_markdown: >-
-  If you don’t know, &nbsp;The O Group has an endless curiosity and appreciation for delicious culinary and cultural experiences.
-Today, we explore Seattle and the neighborhoods around our new west coast office through the eyes of a
-  local: &nbsp;our CCO, Daymon Bruck.
+  If you don’t know by now, &nbsp;The O Group has an endless curiosity and appreciation for delicious culinary and cultural experiences.
+Today, we explore Seattle and the neighborhoods around our new office through the eyes of a local: &nbsp;our CCO, Daymon Bruck.

   Sit back and enjoy the ride…